DataDog/documentation/content/en/administrators_guide/plan.md

 |  |  |  |  |  |

 **Recommendations** :
-Not every tool is fit for every job.
-Evaluate the Datadog product use cases, and specifically match them to your needs.
-Consider the levels of SDLC, application importance, and Datadog product purpose.
+Not every tool suits every job.
+Evaluate Datadog's product use cases and match them with your needs.
+Consider the SDLC levels, application importance, and the purpose of each Datadog product.

 ## Summary

-It is important to develop and plan a realistic course through the installation of Datadog.
-In this section you learned the planning and best practices phase, and at this stage, your Datadog footprint is set up for success.
-You identified and assembled your knowledge base and team members, developed your installation models, planned some optimizations, and compiled a list of best practices for some of our core products.
-These foundations assist you in the next phases of Datadog installation: build and run.
+It is important to develop and plan a realistic course for installing Datadog.
+In this section, you learned about the planning and best practices phase, setting your Datadog footprint up for success.
+You identified and assembled your knowledge base and team members, developed your installation models, planned optimizations, and compiled a list of best practices for core products.
+These foundations prepare you for the the next phases of Datadog installation: build and run.

 ## Next Steps